ktrnthsnr/Book-Search-Engine/README.md

     - For user authentication, to be able to encode a JSON object into a tokenized string, install JSON Web Token (JWT) package $ `npm install jsonwebtoken`

 ### Client-side installations
-- original `client` dependencies before refactor to QueryQL and Apollo server
+- Original `client` dependencies before refactor to QueryQL and Apollo server

     ```
     "dependencies": {
         "@testing-library/jest-dom": "^4.2.4",